 If you’re anything like us, you can often be found with at least a dozen different tabs open.
 That’s where Toby comes in.

 Half tab manager and half productivity tool, it does a great job of presenting information in a way that makes sense to the user, and that’s partly helped by the fact that it’s fully customizable.

 The upshot is that instead of hunting through browsing histories and bookmarks to find the information that you’re looking for, you can easily get straight to work – and you can even save browsing sessions when it’s time to head home.

 Pocket has won awards for its productivity perks.

 Perhaps we’re biased, but we use Everhour every day and find that the extension is a great way to save time.
-It’ll integrate time tracking and reporting with your browser while tapping into your Everhour account and its third-party integrations with Asana, Basecamp, Trello, Jira and more.
+It’ll integrate Chrome time tracking and reporting with your browser while tapping into your Everhour account and its third-party integrations with Asana, Basecamp, Trello, Jira, and more.

-Of course, the extension won’t help you to get much done without an account, which is why we offer a free 14-day trial with no card required.
+Of course, the extension won’t help you to get much done without an account, which is why we offer a free plan along with two very affordable premium options.

 This free password manager gives you secure access to your passwords from any computer or mobile device, which can be a huge timesaver if you deal with a lot of logins or if you often switch between computers.